antonvw/wex/ROADMAP.md

 ## backlog
 - use std::contains for maps
+- v -> deselect '<.'> and improve
+- add more rfw tests
 - add forward, backward functionality to sample
 - linux print setup asserts
 - use boost python for scripting